git-ender/smv/README.md

       tags: docker_app

-The first to roles must be runned in a single playbook since they share in-memory inventory file for the provisioned instances.
+The first two roles must be runned in a single playbook since they share in-memory inventory file for the provisioned instances.
 You should add the provisioned EC2 instances to you inventory file before running the 2nd playbook.
-Instances could have been added to the inventory file but some more knowledge about how you manage your inventory is needed
+Instances could have been added to the inventory file but some more knowledge about how you manage your inventory is needed.
+If you are using dynamic inventory your could run your playbook against tagged_instances

+  - hosts: tag_smv
+    user: ec2-user
+    roles:
+    - role: smv-docker_app
+      tags: docker_app